Boxing clever: used shipping containers fill gap in South African retail

 "It's very affordable and creates a visually interesting look and feel," he said.

-Transnational freight operator Maersk [APMOLM.UL], seeing growth in demand for used containers, has created a sales division, joining a handful of companies actively courting non-traditional buyers.
+Transnational freight operator Maersk, seeing growth in demand for used containers, has created a sales division, joining a handful of companies actively courting non-traditional buyers.

 Kevin Jaques, manager for Maersk's Southern Africa sales team, said the firm had so far this year around 1,200 of the 4,500 shipping containers currently available in South Africa.
 A single box sells for between $700 and $1,200.